Roger Deakins, ASC, BSC discusses his approach to the noir-inflected realms of this sci-fi thriller.

 No. [Blade Runner 2049] was always a film by itself as far as I was concerned.
 One of the early things Denis was very specific about was the look of K’s apartment.
 He wanted a severe prefab interior with a kind of plastic feel to it that would reflect that K is an android.
 A lot of the references for that look came from Japan and Hong Kong.
 In a bit of a throwback to the feel of Deckard’s apartment in the first film, the kitchen also had this modular quality, almost like a galley on a sailboat.
 But otherwise, no, we didn’t really reference Blade Runner.

 How did your work with Denis begin, and what were some of your visual references?

-At one point I came back to L.A. and continued working with a storyboard artist here, then I’d get together with Denis and we’d talk things through.
-We probably storyboarded this movie more precisely than anything I’ve ever done apart from the Coen brothers’ films — maybe more precisely because we previsualized some of it.
+At one point, I came back to L.A. and continued working with a storyboard artist here, and then I’d get together with Denis and we’d talk things through.
+We probably storyboarded this movie more precisely than anything I’ve ever done apart from the Coen brothers’ films, maybe more precisely because we previsualized some of it.
 The storyboards came in handy mainly for the visual-effects work, the aerial work and the second-unit work, though there wasn’t much of the latter.

 What led you to Hungary?

 Initially we thought we might shoot in London, and that was why we scouted there, but we knew we had to shoot about two-thirds of the movie on stage, and there was no stage space available in London.
 [Executive producer] Ridley Scott had shot The Martian [AC Nov. ’15] in Hungary, so he was familiar with the stages there.
 I went out to Budapest with Denis quite early on, and we scouted various locations in Hungary as well as some specific architecture in Slovakia.